[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 No, no. Useless reasoning.
 I refute it the same way every time:

 Nyav Yuhlm, the Uranian me, doesn't actually know "this place" at all.
 Nyav Yuhlm has lived all his short life in and around Olhoav.
-That's one very isolated Uranian city.
-"He", poor chap, can't imagine what's ahead, any more than a Londoner can.
+That's just one very isolated Uranian city.
+Therefore "he", poor chap, can't imagine what's ahead any more than a Londoner can.
+And suppose I were to lift the lid on him and hand him the reins of my will, do I have a single scrap of doubt as to what he would do?
+That native self of mine - the truth is beyond dispute - would immediately turn about and flee back to the environs of Olhoav.

 I'm not saying "he" is a coward.
 In most situations, I can well believe, any Uranian is likely to be braver than the Earthly "I".
-Nevertheless on this particular voyage my mind can hear the frantic thrashing in its basement as my suppressed native self pleads for me to alter course.
-"He" couldn't take on my mission, even though it's for the sake of the entire world and, thereby, essential to save the home and the lives of my children.
-Duty and honour and the needs of survival point me forward, and yet, despite all of that, Nyav cannot face the prospect of Zyperan.
-The legendary monster-mound, the evil hulk athwart the route to Syoom, is too much for an Olhoavan, and so the "Londoner-me" must help out.
-I, fortunately, am not affected by Uranian superstitions.
+Nevertheless on this particular voyage my mind can hear the frantic thrashing in its basement.
+My suppressed native self is pleading for me to alter course.
+"He", if he were in control, couldn't possibly take on my mission.
+Not even though it's for the sake of the entire world and, thereby, essential to save the home and the lives of his - my - children.
+Duty and honour and the needs of survival point forward, and yet, despite all of that, Nyav cannot face the prospect of Zyperan.

 It's almost too dark to go on.
 It really is time I settled.

 My mental chatter subsides like an Earthly wind expiring at dusk.
 I'm left with the cold reality of this giant, dim world.

 Ah, here's another interruption of the plain.
-I'm now headed for a region of chaotically sprawled hills, towards which I accelerate impatiently, to pick an overnight anchorage.
+I'm now headed for a region of chaotically sprawled hills.
+I accelerate towards them impatiently, keen to pick an overnight anchorage.
 In a very short time I am skimming up a slope to a cup-like depression of bare gralm.

-Here, in the summit's shallow crater rimmed by thorny shrubs and less identifiable shapes, I settle to the ground, to wait for pmetn.
 Quite what made me choose this place, I don't know.
 Anyhow, pmetn comes; I watch the three-minute apparition of the stars; I make my usual observation and score the accompanying mark in the gralm.

 Then, sitting on my skimmer, I relax while my eyes adapt to the dimness of anyne, the first five hours of night.
 I delay the chore of anchoring my skimmer.
 I don't wish to go up in it and settle for sleep just yet.
 I feel I ought to, but -